+ART-115 Art History Survey II 3 (3-0) S

+Prerequisites: DRE-098 or ENG-002

+Corequisites: None

+n

-ART-115 Art History Survey II 3 (3-0) S Prerequisites: DRE-098 S Corequisites: None This course covers the development of art forms from the Renaissance to the present.
+This course covers the development of art forms from the Renaissance to the present.
 Emphasis is placed on content, terminology, design, and style.
 Upon completion, students should be able to demonstrate an historical understanding of art as a product reflective of human social development.
 (1997 SU) This course has been approved to satisfy the following requirement(s):